 - The symptoms of swimmer’s itch can be alleviated by using any anti-itch treatment.

-This information is based on research by Patrick Hanington, assistant professor with the School of Public Health.
+This information is based on research by Patrick Hanington, associate professor with the School of Public Health.
 Hanington has studied parasitic immunology and swimmer’s itch both in Alberta and around the world since 2008.

 Locally, Hanington has a number of projects underway in his lab.
 He and his students are working on monitoring parasites in Alberta lakes.
 Working with various provincial and municipal partners, the lab is examining what areas are affected and developing strategies for reducing transmission and improving usage of Alberta’s recreational water sites.